-Sex and UTIs: How To Prevent Getting One While Getting Lucky
+Sex and UTIs: How to Prevent Getting One While Getting Lucky

-Sex and UTIs: How To Prevent Getting One While Getting Lucky
+Sex and UTIs: How to Prevent Getting One While Getting Lucky

 Anyone who has ever experienced a UTI knows just how uncomfortable and unpleasant they can be, so we can safely say that they are NOT fun.